What is Graphic Design?

 Put your mark on the world

-Do you have a passion for design?
-A Bachelor of Media Design specialising in Graphic Design will teach you how to communicate using text, images and form to make visual connections and craft ideas into meaningful interactions.
-By the end of your third year, you will have designed, constructed and documented a body of work that represents your perspective as an emerging professional designer.
-If you're hoping to hone your existing skills, why not apply now?
+Graphic Design teaches you how to communicate using text, image and form to make visual connections and craft the seeds of ideas and information into meaningful interactions.
+By the end of your third year at MDS, you will have designed, constructed and documented an industry-standard body of work that represents your perspective as an emerging professional designer.

 See some recent student work here.